 where Presidents and enemies dismember this charmed Pacific.
-Now, the exalted 50th in faded uniform, feted by a Commanderin-Chief ascending on bursts of rhetoric, but deftly avoiding Vietnam, the wrong war, inglorious embarrassment.
+Now, the exalted 50th anniversary of VJ-Day.
+Parade of the ancients: Marines, G.I.s, the all-Filipino regiment reminiscing in faded uniform, feted by a Commanderin-Chief ascending on bursts of rhetoric, but deftly avoiding Vietnam, the wrong war, inglorious embarrassment.
 And there, our authentic coast or late British colonial) proving acculturation by perfect imitation.